kakilian/Young-Women-on-Menstruation/README.md

 ### Testing Responsiveness

 **Validator Testing**
-- **HTML:** Reported 5 errors were found when passing through the official W3C validator.
+- **HTML:** Reported 5 errors when passing through the official W3C validator.
      - Indentation, not closed `div` tags.
-     - Images are to be found in css, not html.
+     - Images are to be found in CSS, not HTML.
      - Author now correctly entered.

 - **CSS:** No reported errors were found when passing through the official (Jigsaw) validator.
----

 ### Bugs

 - There are no bugs.
-- I have placed my images in css, not html.
+- I have placed my images in CSS, not HTML.
-- The warning for line 47 adhering to my images.
-I have ignored, in this project I have put my images into css and not html pages.
-For easier control.
+- The warning for line 47 adhering to my images has been ignored in this project because I have put my images into CSS and not HTML pages for easier control.

----

 ## Lighthouse